rsnk96/Ubuntu-Setup-Scripts/README.md

 * Building Tensorflow from source has different configuration options, info on which can be seen on [Tensorflow's Build from Source page](https://www.tensorflow.org/install/source).
 Note that by default, 2.x version of Tensorflow will be built, to build 1.x version, add `--config=v1` to the bazel build command
 * If you want to install a specific version of OpenCV or Tensorflow, i.e different from the latest release, make the following changes.
 The scripts should work with different versions but they haven't been tested
   * OpenCV
-  Comment out the [line fetching the latest release tag](https://github.com/rsnk96/Ubuntu-Setup-Scripts/blob/master/opencvDirectInstall.sh#L170) in the `opencvDirectInstall` script.
+  Comment out the [line fetching the latest release tag](https://github.com/rsnk96/Ubuntu-Setup-Scripts/blob/master/Build-OpenCV.sh#L170) in the `Build-OpenCV` script.
   Add the line below the above commented out one specifying the OpenCV version which you want like this: `latest_tag="3.4.5"`
   Alternatively, you could just replace `$latest_tag` with the tag of the version in the following 2 lines: `git checkout -f $latest_tag`
   Make sure that the tag of the OpenCV version you want is correct.
 The tags of all the releases can be checked here - [https://github.com/opencv/opencv/tags](https://github.com/opencv/opencv/tags)

   * Tensorflow
-  Similar to above, locate the [line fetching the latest release tag](https://github.com/rsnk96/Ubuntu-Setup-Scripts/blob/master/3-ML-Build.sh#L120) of Tensorflow and replace with the tag of the version required.
+  Similar to above, locate the [line fetching the latest release tag](https://github.com/rsnk96/Ubuntu-Setup-Scripts/blob/master/Build-ML.sh#L120) of Tensorflow and replace with the tag of the version required.
   The tags of all the Tensorflow releases can be checked here - [https://github.com/tensorflow/tensorflow/tags](https://github.com/tensorflow/tensorflow/tags)
 * These scripts are written and tested on the following configurations -
   * Ubuntu 16.04 & 18.04